 Lens Coating

-To minimize this effect, thin coatings are applied to the glass.
-Optical glass coatings consist of thin layers of metal oxides deposited on the surfaces of lenses and prisms.
-These materials have a low refractive index and thus reduce the light reflection on the glass surfaces and increase the light transmission.
+To minimize this effect, coatings are applied to the glass.
+Optical glass coatings consist of thin layers of metal oxides deposited to the surfaces of lenses and prisms.
+These substances have a low refractive index and thus reduce the light reflection on the glass surfaces and increase the light transmission.

-Coatings range from a simple one-layer anti-reflective coating to a fully multi-coated, and phase-correcting coating.
-The best high-quality coatings can increase the transmission to 95% or more, providing image brightness and thus also the contrast and detail richness of the image.
+Coatings range from a simple one layer anti-reflective coating, to fully multi-coated, and phase-correcting coating in premium glasses.
+High-quality coating and can increase the transmission to 95% or more, providing brightness and thus also the contrast and detail richness of the image.

 Prism systems